Spotifiuby/backend-users/README.md

 $ API_KEY=apikey ENV=development DB_USER=dbuser DB_PWD=dbpwd DB_HOST=dbhost DB_PORT=dbport DB_NAME=dbname uvicorn app.main:app --reload
 ```
 Filling each environment variable with your desired values.

+For test purposes you will see that the ENV variable is set to Test by default.
+And if it's test, the DB will be a file.

 # Tests
 For tests and coverage run the following command: